course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

-# How does Airbnb pricing differ between short-term and long-term stays
+# How does Airbnb pricing differ between stay duration

 ## 1. Research Motivation